Titik0laDEV/Titik0laDEV/README.md

 - 🌱 I’m currently making a remake of the hated game E.T the extraterrestian.
 - 📫 You can contact me on tiagotabletnavidad@gmail.com

-- I hope you enjoy my gane when I mpublish it!
+- I hope you enjoy my gane when I publish it!